frixo3190/acw02_esphome/README.md

 ### PCB comming soon

+### Option : QRCODE info
+#### You can generate a QR code to store module information.

+- To do this, open the create_QRcode_info.html file in your browser.

+- Import the esphome-acw02-en.yaml or esphome-acw02-fr.yaml file.

+- Verify the information and click on the QR code to download it.

+- Print it and stick it on the module.

 ### Note: important
 This component requires MQTT to function.
 I invite you to check how to install and configure it in Home Assistant.